 Yes, we have a wide variety of outstanding clinical programs available at the Law School.
 The Mandel Legal Aid Clinic offers several distinct clinical projects that allow students to engage in litigation-based projects and, in some cases, legislative work.
-The Law School has recently announced several new clinics, including an Environmental Law Clinic, an International Human Rights Clinic, a Prosecution and Defense Clinic, and a Gendered Violence clinic.
+Recent additions to our clinical programs include a Supreme Court and Appellate Advocacy Clinic, an Environmental Law Clinic, an International Human Rights Clinic, a Prosecution and Defense Clinic, and a Gendered Violence clinic.
 In addition, the Institute for Justice Clinic on Entrepreneurship is a transactional clinic that serves entrepreneurs in economically disadvantaged communities.
 The Law School also offers the Young Center for Immigrant Children’s Rights and the Exoneration Project.
 Clinical courses are available to second and third year students.

 Does the Law School offer joint degree programs?

 Law students may pursue dual or joint degrees with any department in the University.
 We have three established joint degree programs with the Chicago Booth School of Business (both M.B.A. and Ph.D.), the Harris School of Public Policy Studies (M.P.P.) and the Divinity School (M. Div.).
-Students must apply to each program separately and students may apply to the joint degree programs either prior to or during law school.
+Students must apply to each program separately and students may apply to the joint degree programs either prior to or during law school (depending on the requirements of each program).
 In addition to these more formalized joint degree programs, the Law School allows students to pursue dual degrees with other programs within the University, including Ph.D. programs in other departments.
-If you would like more information, the Joint Degree Handbook is available here.
+If you would like more information, please refer to the Joint Degree Handbook.